WP Rocket Settings – Ultimate Guide to Website Speed

 You will get the best performance benefits from what you do in this tab.
 So, pay close attention to it.

-Minify CSS files and Minify JS files should not cause any performance issues.
+Minifying CSS and JS files should not cause any performance issues.
 The WP Rocket file minification settings remove whitespace, comments, and semicolons from scripts, reducing file size and improving loading time.

 Therefore, check the Minify CSS files and JS files options.

 Next, enable the Optimize CSS delivery option.
-When you check this option, WP Rocket gives you two CSS optimization options to choose from – Removed Unused CSS or Load CSS Asynchronously.
+When you check this option, WP Rocket offers two CSS optimization options: Remove Unused CSS or Load CSS Asynchronously

-Removed Unused CSS will delete the unused cascading stylesheet not used on that page from the core files, while Load CSS Asynchronously will load the unused CSS files in the background or delay it loading till the core (Used CSS) file finishes loading.
+Remove Unused CSS will delete unused cascading stylesheets not used on that page from the core files, while Load CSS Asynchronously will load unused CSS files in the background or delay loading until the core (Used CSS) file finishes loading.

 Both techniques have advantages and disadvantages.
 However, it is widely recommended to use Remove Unused CSS instead of Load CSS Asynchronously.
 And that’s what WP Rocket advises.

-If after activating Removed Unused CSS, you notice your site design element isn’t displaying as expected, check this article for further troubleshooting guide.
+If, after activating Remove Unused CSS, you notice your site design element isn’t displaying as expected, check this article for further troubleshooting guidance.

 Still, on the File Optimization tab, you should enable the Load JavaScript Deferred and Delay JavaScript Execution options.

 Load JavaScript Deferred helps resolve the render-blocking JS file errors.
-At the same time, Delay JS execution delays the loading of JS file elements on a page till user interactions, such as mouse clicks, on-screen movements, scrolling, etc.
+At the same time, Delay JS execution delays the loading of JS file elements on a page until user interactions, such as mouse clicks, on-screen movements, and scrolling.

-Both options are the most powerful JS file optimization feature in WP Rocket.
+Both options are the most powerful JS file optimization features in WP Rocket.

-However, when the Delay JavaScript file is active, WP Rocket automatically disabled the Combine JavaScript file option for compatibility issues.
+However, when the Delay JavaScript file is active, WP Rocket automatically disables the Combine JavaScript file option for compatibility issues.

-If there are JavaScript elements, such as Google Analytics codes and Ads scripts, on the site that need to load and appear quickly in the user viewport, use the one-click JS exclusion option to remove them from the delay JS file execution function.
+If there are JavaScript elements, such as Google Analytics codes and Ads scripts, on the site that need to load and appear quickly in the user’s viewport, use the one-click JS exclusion option to remove them from the delay-JS file execution function.

 Media Tab

 WP Rocket Media Tab contains options to set missing image dimensions and optimize image and iframe loading.
-Don’t confuse this option with image optimization techniques like compressions and support for other image formats like AVIF and WebP converter.
+Don’t confuse this option with image optimization techniques like compression, or with support for other image formats like AVIF and WebP converter.

 WP Rocket does not compress images to reduce their size or load images from CDN services.
 You need another solution, such as Imagify or JetPack image CDN, to do that.